pitt-miskov-zivanov-lab/ACCORDION/README.md

 | IL2_R          | MTORC2         | increases   | PMC4418530 |
 | PI3K           | PIP3           | increases   | PMC4418530 |

-2. Markov cluster algorithm is applied to cluster the set of candidate event.
-17 clusters are detected as follows:
+2. Markov cluster algorithm is applied to cluster the set of candidate event (with a user-defined inflation parameter being 2), 17 clusters are detected as follows:

 | Clusters   | Interaction List|
 | ---------- | --------------- |